Sephta/time-series-modeling/README.md

 . env/bin/activate (MacOS/Linux)
 ```

-After starting the virtual environment, install the linter and pep8:
+After starting the virtual environment, install the linter and pep8 (VSCode will sometimes prompt you to do this):

 ```
 pip install pep8
 pip install pylint
 pip install autopep8
 ```

+To confirm setup was successful, check to see if your files are auto-formatted to pep8 upon saving.
+If so, the setup worked properly.